Like me, you probably have one or two things coming up today and tomorrow that you’d rather not have to deal with.

 Maybe they’re boring or maybe they just create a bit of anxiety.
 If you’re a person who puts off doing these tasks (and sometimes I am that person, sometimes not) you risk falling into rumination which means going over and over negative thoughts.

 This can lead to exaggerated fears, maybe even depression. which is what rumination is and that can lead into exaggerated fears maybe into depression – so it’s very important step out of rumination when you can.
+Mindfulness helps us to step out of rumination when we spot that it’s going on.

 Not just cake but broccoli too

-It can help if you see these unpleasantness tasks as a necessary part of a full day or of a full life.
+It can also help if you see these unpleasantness tasks as a necessary part of a full day or of a full life.
 Think of food: Cake is great but if you only eat cake you’re not having a full and nourishing diet: to have that you’ve got to eat up your broccoli as well.

 Venice – and airports – for Christmas

-Last year, we went to Venice in Italy for Christmas.
+A few years ago, we went to Venice in Italy for Christmas.
 To me, Venice at that time of year is magical.
 But I don’t like the booking the flights and getting to the airport and flying there – I don’t like it at all.
 The thing is, if I want to go to Venice for Christmas, I’m going to have to do that part too.

 So reframing these tasks as a necessary part of the overall picture can help you at a step out of of rumination and preoccupation with these things and to get on with your day.
 In that way, I believe, you improve your chances of having a better day and a better life.